 -David Kalt, founder of Reverb.com, June 2016

-In the humanities, we are often asked how the study of subjects such as English, history, or religion applies in the increasingly competitive job market.
-The answer is that, in addition to the multitude of job paths available in those specific areas, a student educated in the humanities is well prepared for employment in virtually any field.
+We are often asked how the study of subjects such as English, history, or religion applies in the increasingly competitive job market.
+The answer is that a student educated in the humanities is well prepared for employment in virtually any field.
 In the late 1970s, an executive from a Fortune 500 company told acclaimed documentarian Ken Burns that it is fairly easy to hire candidates trained in specific areas.
 It is much more difficult, he said, to find candidates versed in ethics, literature, and history, which he called “the things that used to be stuff we all held in common.”
 The difficulty of finding well-rounded job candidates continues to be echoed by executives and business owners today.
 A 2013 survey of employers conducted for the Association of American Colleges and Universities found that “more than nine in ten of those surveyed say it is important that those they hire demonstrate ethical judgment and integrity; intercultural skills; and the capacity for continued new learning.”
 In the same survey, “more than three in four employers” identified certain areas to be of particular value in the workplace, including “critical thinking, complex problem solving, [and] written and oral communication.”

 In addition to being outstanding teachers, our faculty members also excel as scholars.
 They have earned their degrees from some of the top graduate programs in the country.
-They present at national and international conferences, publish scholarly articles and books, and make many other kinds of intellectual contributions on the basis of their commitment to the teacher-scholar model of higher education.
-This model ensures that you will learn from respected and independent thinkers who work on the cutting edge of their academic fields.
+They present at national and international conferences, publish scholarly articles and books, and make many other kinds of intellectual contributions based on their commitment to being teacher-scholars.
+This means that you learn from respected and independent thinkers who work on the cutting edge of their academic fields.